tomogden/md-docs/ward_announce.md

 **NEWS**<br />
 **Update Your Photos**<br />
-We are asking ward members to add or update their photos in the church directory, if they haven't done so recently.
-This can be done with the Tools app, the church website, or by emailing them to me or Adam.
-If they need help they can reach out to us as well.<br />
+We want everyone to get to know eachother better.
+There are still a lot of old or missing photos in the directory.
+Please add or update your photos in the church directory, if you haven't done so recently.
+Use the Tools app, the church website, or just email them to Brother LaPointe or Adam Andersen.
+Reach out to the Ward Clerks if you need help.<br />
 <br />
 <br />